ValKmjolnir/Nasal-Interpreter/README.md

 [0,1,2][1:2][0]=0;
 ```

-In the old version,parser will check this left-value and tells that these kinds of left-value are not allowed(bad lvalue).
+In the old version,
+parser will check this left-value and tells that these kinds of left-value are not allowed(bad lvalue).

-But now it can work.And you could see its use by reading the code above.To make sure this assignment works correctly,codegen will generate byte code by nasal_codegen::call_gen() instead of nasal_codegen::mcall_gen(),and the last child of the ast will be generated by nasal_codegen::mcall_gen().So the bytecode is totally different now:
+But now it can work.
+And you could see its use by reading the code above.
+To make sure this assignment works correctly,
+codegen will generate byte code by nasal_codegen::call_gen() instead of nasal_codegen::mcall_gen(),
+and the last child of the ast will be generated by nasal_codegen::mcall_gen().
+So the bytecode is totally different now:

 ```asm
 .number 10